ApcarJo/Frontend-Dental-Clinic/README.md

 Challenge from the Fullstack Developer Bootcamp at <a href="https://geekshubsacademy.com/">GeeksHubs Academy</a> where we have to create the frontend for a dental clinic.

 The purpose of this design is to recreate the frontend part of our Dental Clinic.

-In this website you could register as a dentist or as a client and finally login or logout.
+In this website you could register as a dentist or as a client and then login or logout.

-If you are a dentist you could see your profile, find all the active clinics and view your schedule in the last month.
+If you are a dentist you could see your profile, find all the active clinics, view your schedule in the last month or update your information.

 If you are a client you could view all dentists and clinics, create a new appointment, modify or delete it and finally you could also modify your personal information if you need.

 This Project has been done by [José Luis Aparicio](https://github.com/ApcarJo), [Alejandro Urbina](https://github.com/2020-JAUG) and [Adriana Fayos](https://github.com/AdrianaFayos).